EU Commission pushes to dilute U.S. Internet influence

 Instead, it demanded transparency and less influence of the United States over the institutions controlling the mechanics of the Internet, such as assigning web page addresses that allow computers to locate one another on the network.

-Currently, ICANN, a California-based organisation operating under a contract with the U.S. government, oversees the introduction of new internet addresses.
+Currently, ICANN, a California-based organization operating under a contract with the U.S. government, oversees the introduction of new internet addresses.

 In the coming years, hundreds of new so-called top-level domain addresses such as .london or .sex will be added, offering newcomers more choice of location online as web usage grows.